Here’s How You Can Choose the Best Courier for Heavy Items

-While eCommerce market players are in a stiff competition against each other on increasing sales and popularising one’s brand-name, shipments of bulkier consumer goods like TV, washing machines, furniture and refrigerators, etc. are handled with more caution and delivery related precision so that the ordered product reaches the end-consumer on/before the expected delivery date.
-The three major routes via which these eCommerce portals ship such large items are: –
+While eCommerce market players are in stiff competition against each other on increasing sales and popularising one’s brand name, shipments of bulkier consumer goods like TV, washing machines, furniture, refrigerators, etc. are handled with more caution and delivery-related precision so that the ordered product reaches the end-consumer on/before the expected delivery date.
+The three major routes via which these eCommerce portals ship such large items are:

 Working out the best as well as the most cost-efficient way to make the delivery is the key decider and among the biggest challenges.
-The delivery of small or medium scale consumer-goods is done following the Inventory Model while heavy items are delivered Hyper-locally with dedicated fleets of delivery vehicles and a surface network stronger than ever.
-The end-consumer is only concerned about the delivery while the eCommerce player has to ensure that the delivered product is of a single piece when the consumer opens the package and for that, higher packaging costs have to be dealt beforehand.
+The delivery of small or medium scale consumer-goods is done following the Inventory model while heavy items are delivered hyper-locally with dedicated fleets of delivery vehicles and a very strong surface network.
+The end-consumer is only concerned about the delivery while the eCommerce player has to ensure that the delivered product is of a single piece when the consumer opens the package and for that, higher packaging costs have to be dealt with beforehand.

-The Hyper-local model is ideal for shipment of bulky items.
-Geo-Tagging of topography is being done by eCommerce companies to ensure delivery of heavy products is located as close as possible to the buyer.
-Warehousing of large products follows Pellet-wise storage rather Shelf/Tier-wise storage with delivery personnel aware of the involved standard operating procedures.
-The bulkier and more fragile the item (those involving glass, screens, panes, etc.) the thicker the padding material used for wrapping it, thereby increasing the packaging cost, which the company has to compensate.
+The Hyperlocal model is ideal for the shipment of bulky items.
+Geo-Tagging of topography is being done by eCommerce companies to ensure the delivery of heavy products is located as close as possible to the buyer.
+Warehousing of large products follows Pellet-wise storage rather than Shelf/Tier-wise storage with delivery personnel aware of the involved standard operating procedures.
+The bulkier and more fragile the item (those involving glass, screens, panes, etc.) the thicker the padding material used for wrapping it.
+Thereby, it increases the packaging cost which the company has to compensate for.

-Although shipment of bulky appliances contributes only 15% – 20% of the total delivery stats, yet building of a fool-proof B2C Supply Chain involving the least, negligible or no damage is need of the hour.
+Although shipments of bulky appliances contribute only 15% – 20% of the total delivery stats, the building of a fool-proof B2C Supply Chain involving the least, negligible, or no damage is the need of the hour.

-For bigger fishes in the pool of eCommerce business, delivery of bulky products is most cost efficient but for smaller players, a partially loaded delivery truck (owing to comparatively lesser sales) brings a bigger potential threat of any possible breakage because of poor road infrastructure.
-Thus for logistics network of every business to get the full benefits of GST‘s implementation, surface transportation has to play a dominant role.
+For bigger fishes in the eCommerce business, delivery of bulky products is mostly cost-efficient but for smaller players, a partially loaded delivery truck (owing to comparatively lesser sales) brings a bigger potential threat of any possible breakage because of poor road infrastructure.
+Thus for the logistics network of every business to get the full benefits of GST‘s implementation, surface transportation has to play a dominant role.